Services and Fees

 |

-Since physical comfort of the animal patient is paramount to continue hospice care, veterinarians who can do housecalls are naturally at the core of the team.
-Best practices speak to the need for emotional and spiritual “care for the caregiver” so families find benefit from mental health professionals, chaplains, and spiritual counselors.
-Pet sitters skilled in senior care are important logistically, and of them, veterinary technicians who come to the home to nurse the animal patient, and/or teach and assist the family to do so themselves are ideal.
-As our animals’ life energy diminishes, the gentler, alternative therapies are so effective in preserving quality of life.
-Other team members’ services that can contribute to comfort for both the animal and the family are: massage and bodywork, aromatherapy, homeopathy, energy work, acupressure, flower essences and music therapy.
+Since the physical comfort of the animal patient is paramount to continuing hospice care, veterinarians who can do house calls are naturally at the team's core.
+Best practices speak to the need for emotional and spiritual “care for the caregiver,” so families benefit from mental health professionals, chaplains, and spiritual counselors.
+Pet sitters skilled in senior care are important logistically; veterinary technicians who come to the home to nurse the animal patient and/or teach and assist the family in doing so themselves are ideal.
+As our animals’ energy levels diminish, gentler alternative therapies effectively preserve quality of life.
+Other team members’ services that can contribute to comfort for the animal and the family are massage and bodywork, swim therapy, aromatherapy, homeopathy, energy work, acupressure, flower essences, and music therapy (chanting, sound baths, or recordings).

-We know that grief associated with your friend’s loss begins much before the actual death occurs, and the name for this is “anticipatory grief”.
-These emotions sneak up on us and affect our effectiveness in many aspects of our life.
+We know that grief associated with your friend’s loss begins much before the actual death occurs, and the name for this is “anticipatory grief.”
+These emotions sneak up on us and affect our effectiveness in many aspects of our lives.
 Grief is work!
-It is never easy, but it can be easier with the support of a team that values “care for the caregiver”, a cornerstone of hospice philosophy.
+It is never easy, but it can be easier with the support of a team that values “care for the caregiver,” a cornerstone of hospice philosophy.
 Yes, the ability to think clearly will directly affect how effective you can be in your care for your animal companion.
-Respite, or time away, from your declining pet can be important to your continued well-being.
+Consider that respite, time away from your declining pet, can be important to your continued well-being so you can return to them recharged and refreshed.

-Look for animal lovers in your personal circle of friends and family, keeping in mind that they may not see things as you do.
-Especially in this case, but also for more support, we encourage you to reach out to like-minded individuals in your community and online who have been through similar situations and “get it”.
-Consider our Animal Caregiver Support Circles that meet twice monthly in Seattle and in Kirkland.
+Look for animal lovers in your circle of friends and family, considering they may not see things as you do.
+Especially in this case, we encourage you to reach out to like-minded individuals in your community and online who have been through similar situations and “get it.”
 Look to your local animal shelter and pet funeral homes for loss support groups.
-Human hospice programs in your local hospital offer grief and bereavement services to the public at large (interview the program to discover their views on animal hospice first).
-Look on the Web for phone help lines, chat rooms and forums.
-Usually provided on a donations-basis, they can offer an occasional listening ear or might even expand your base of ongoing support.
+Human hospice programs in your local hospital offer grief and bereavement services to the public (interview the program to discover their views on animal hospice first).
+Less formal sharing can be found in social media private groups, especially on Facebook.
+Look for phone help lines, chat rooms, and forums.
+While some are paid services, others are provided on a donations-basis and can be worthwhile as an additional listening ear or expand your base of ongoing support.
 If your coping diminishes and you need further help, look for therapists and counselors specializing in pet loss, interviewing them first to be sure your views match with theirs.
+AHELP can offer you referrals to practitioners who can help you find ways to handle your grief.

-Children learn responsibility and love in caring for their family pet.
+Children learn responsibility and love in caring for their family pets.
 Similarly, aging, illness, and death provide rich lessons about the cycle of life.
-Just as with their adult caretakers, children can be taught techniques to remain involved with their animal friend’s care so they might feel important and even inspired by this tender and memorable time.
+Just as with adult caretakers, children can be taught techniques to remain involved with their animal friend’s care so they might feel important and even inspired by this tender and memorable time.
 Depending upon your child’s temperament and your careful preparation, consider allowing them to be present at the time of death.
-If you would like another opinion about how to assist in their coping and grief work, a child therapist could be considered.
+A child therapist could be considered if you would like another opinion about how to assist in their coping and grief work.

-Hospice providers encourage caregivers to make a plan that begins with their values, goals and beliefs for their animal and for their family.
-A large role of your veterinary team is to provide you with education about your pet’s disease course, to include indicators of the dying process.
+Hospice providers encourage caregivers to make a plan that begins with their values, goals, and beliefs for their animal and their family.
+Your veterinary team's main role is to educate you about your pet’s disease course, including indicators of the dying process.
 With the assistance of your care team, you will be constantly assessing quality of life for you and your animal companion.
-With your beloved’s decline you will be able to identify mileposts that signal the appropriate time to enact your plan.
+With your beloved’s decline, you can identify mileposts that signal the appropriate time to enact your plan.
 Just as you have always cared for and nurtured them, you will find that during this time, your intuition and your intention to make good decisions on their behalf will seem natural in many respects.

-Making aftercare arrangements ahead of time helps you prepare emotionally for the time comes.
-At that tender time, you won’t want to be confronted with those decisions.
+Making aftercare arrangements ahead of time helps you prepare emotionally for the time to come.
+You won’t want to be confronted with those decisions at that tender time.
 Depending upon what you choose, you will want to consider a way to keep cremains or the way you will bury the body.
-In most cities you can find pet cremation centers and pet funeral homes who will take care of all the arrangements are gaining in popularity, too.
+In most cities, you can find pet cremation centers and pet funeral homes that will take care of all the arrangements, also gaining popularity.
 Pet cemeteries are less common but can be found.
-Look into precautions and local regulations if you wish to bury on private property.
-If it's of interest, you may look into green burials and more environmentally friendly options to traditional cremation.
-To conserve a great deal of money, you might consider group cremation but be aware you won't get the ashes back.
+Consider precautions and local regulations if you wish to bury on private property.
+If it's interesting, you may look into green burials and more environmentally friendly options to traditional cremation.
+Many choose group cremation to conserve considerable money but be aware that you won't get the ashes back.

-Hospice philosophy recognizes that a "good death" may mean different things to different families, and is as individual an experience as being born.
+Hospice philosophy recognizes that a "good death" may mean different things to different families and is as individual an experience as being born.
 Under a care team comprised of a qualified veterinarian and multi-talented providers, both euthanasia and hospice-assisted natural death are humane options for our animal family members.
-Good communication between your veterinarian and the rest of the hospice team is important to giving your animal companion a good death and meeting your own expectations for what that will be like.
-Especially if you are interested in hospice-assisted natural death for your friend, it is essential that you seek out a veterinarian who is comfortable with this kind of dying process.
-You may also ask that your veterinarian consult with a veterinary hospice care provider if there is not one in your area.
-Most important is the understanding that hospice philosophy is inclusive to all modes of dying for animals.
+Good communication between your veterinarian and the rest of the hospice team is important to giving your animal companion a good death and meeting your expectations for what that will be like.
+Especially if you are interested in hospice-assisted natural death for your friend, you must seek out a veterinarian who is comfortable with this kind of dying process.
+You may also ask that your veterinarian consult with a veterinary hospice care provider if no one is in your area.
+Most important is the understanding that hospice philosophy includes all modes of dying for animals.

-Using ritual to honor your animal companion’s life can promote emotional healing and enrich your family's validation of the loss.
-Once you are ready to share, you might be surprised at the support your community offers and even finding comfort in their words and actions.
+Using rituals to honor your animal companion’s life can promote emotional healing and enrich your family's validation of the loss.
+Once you are ready to share, you might be surprised at your community's support and even find comfort in their words and actions.
 You could write a tribute to go into an email announcement or use online tools to make a video from pictures showing his or her remarkable lifetime.
 Plan a celebration of life or a ceremony while you sprinkle ashes in your friend's special spot.
 Look to the Web for resources, where you will find memorial websites and items of remembrance like jewelry and other art that will incorporate the cremains.
-There is literally something for everybody!
+There is something for everybody!

 Share your wishes with your veterinarian and ask how s(he) feels about a hospice and palliative care approach.
-Many veterinarians haven't been taught it in school and at the time of this writing, there are no textbooks and few resources in the scientific literature.
-If they are interested in learning more, refer them to the International Association of Animal Hospice and Pallliative Care Practice Guidelines published in 2012. (www.IAAHPC.org).
+Many veterinarians have yet to be taught it in school, and at the time of this writing, there are no textbooks and few resources in the scientific literature.
+If they want to learn more, refer them to the International Association of Animal Hospice and Palliative Care Practice Guidelines published in 2012. (www.IAAHPC.org).
 They may also refer to the Guidelines due to be published in March 2016 by the American Animal Hospital Association (www.AAHA.org), whose accreditation ensures excellence in the profession.
-It's reasonable to seek a second opinion you aren't satisfied with your veterinarian's ideas.
-In the greater Seattle area, consider reaching out to our local community who wants the same for their animal family member as you do.
+It's reasonable to seek a second opinion to be more satisfied with your veterinarian's ideas.
+In the greater Seattle area, consider contacting our local community who want the same for their animal family member as you do.
 Regardless of your geographical region, you can find professionals of all backgrounds on the IAAHPC.org Service Providers page.

 About AHELP